Drew is an online novelist with three e-published works. A bibliophile and a voracious reader. A writer who loves to muse about life.

 Royal Road calls itself the home of web novels and fan fiction.
 Well, I agree with that.
 This site boasts one of the largest online readerships on the world wide web.
 It boasts thousands of web novel series in its database.
 The site is filled with aspiring and professional authors.
 Awesome right?

 Okay, now let me break down the pros and cons of Royal Road.
 If your goal is to gain traction, fans, or followers, then this fiction writing hub is definitely for you.
 They have a lot of readers.
 And when I say a lot, I mean it—big time.
-It is almost impossible to not get a single follow, especially if your web novel is within a certain niche.
+It is almost impossible not to get a single follow, especially if your web novel is within a certain niche.

 Most readers on Royal Road are young adults or young at heart.
 It is also an open secret in the community that Royal Road readers love specific genres.
 Lit-RPG, reincarnation, sci-fi, and fantasy are the best crowd-getters on this platform.

-Anyway, all you need to do publish your wonderful work on the site and be consistent.
+Anyway, all you need to do is publish your wonderful work on the site and be consistent.
 Oh, and don’t worry—all rights remain yours.
 Your work won't be going anywhere.

 Be wary of the quality of every chapter that you post on the site.
 Check the grammar.
-Don’t dig yourself a plot hole then expect your readers to take the bait.
+Don’t dig yourself a plot hole, then expect your readers to take the bait.
 Believe me.
 Royal Road is also well-known for its critical user base.
 They will slice up your work if it is not up to par.
-They know it when it is rubbish or not.
+They know when it is rubbish or not.
 So, if you publish there and fail big time because of plot or grammar issues, don’t come running to me crying.
 I warned you.

 Now, let’s get to the money matters.
 Royal Road authors get their bucks through the support of their fans.
 Most of them have their own PayPal links for donations.
 Creating a Patreon account is also a good thing if you want to earn more.
 Through Patreon, you could offer advanced chapters to your readers in exchange for a few bucks.